nimadarbandi/nimadarbandi.github.io/_pages/about.md

 ---

 ## Ongoing Projects
-- AI-driven cancer diagnosis and biomarker discovery
-- Vision-language models for medical data understanding
+- Patient Copilot for educating patient and help in decision making processes
-- Autonomous data curation using foundation models
+- Autonomous data curation using foundation models and Vision-language models
-- Behavior tracking in multi-sensor environments
+- Animal Behavior tracking in multi-sensor/multi-camera environments

 ---

 ## Contact
 Feel free to reach out for collaborations or discussions related to AI, healthcare, and interdisciplinary research.

-📧 Email: [darbandi@uga.edu]
-📍 University of Georgia, Athens, GA

 ---